Why is data licensing so, so hard?

-- They are taking a legal risk because the standard methods of HIPAA-compliant de-identification are evolving, and even basic questions like the meaning of consent in health data sharing are still unclear.
+- They are taking a legal risk because the standard HIPAA de-identification methods are evolving, and even basic questions like the meaning of consent in health data sharing are still unclear.

 - Patients or other study subjects may refuse to participate if their personal data may be shared, or if the limitations on data sharing are fuzzy.

-- De-identification is always a trade-off between privacy and utility.
+- De-identified health information is always a trade-off between privacy and utility.
 Since the degree of de-identification (as measure by k-anonymity, l-diversity, t-closeness or related privacy metrics) needs to be different based on how public the data becomes, it is sometimes simply the wrong trade-off to de-identify to a level that enables full public disclosure of the dataset.